-It’s no wonder that ‘Venezia’ sees millions of tourists every single year, many of which come in on the dominating cruise ships.
-The city is truly a marvel that everyone needs to see once in their lives—especially if the predictions are true that it will one day sink!
+It’s no wonder that ‘Venezia’ is one of the most and sees millions of tourists every single year, many of which come in on the dominating cruise ships.
+The city is truly a marvel that’s a must-do in Italy, that everyone needs to see once in their lives—especially if the predictions are true that it will one day sink.
 Despite being overrun with people, it is still easy to find yourself on some forgotten back lane, stumbling into a café packed with locals sipping espresso at the bar.
 Of course it will be an expensive espresso as Venice is by no place for a frugal traveller…but it’s worth it for the experience, right?

 Another great thing about Venice is you really don’t need a guide.

 Chances are you’ll get lost on some side street anyway, so put down the map and just go with it!
-Cross one of the hundreds of tiny bridges that connect the streets, duck into a boutique or order a chilled Prosecco to sip on a patio while people watching.
+Cross one of the hundreds of tiny bridges that connect the streets, duck into a boutique or kick back at a one of the great Venice restaurants and sip on a chilled Prosecco while people watching.
 If you get tired of walking through the narrow, twisted streets, hop on a vaporetto (Venice’s version of a bus, but on the water) to shuttle you down the canal or hire a water taxi.
 Vaporetto travel cards cost 18-50€ depending on how many days you’re using it.
 There is also a youth pass available for those aged 14-29 who show their Rolling Venice Card (4€), which gives you three days of unlimited rides for 18€.

 Only have one day in Venice?
 No problem, just make sure you do the following three things: